Study to Assess Safety and Activity of Combination Therapy of VRC07-523LS and Vorinostat on HIV-infected Persons

 - Ability and willingness of participant to give written informed consent.
 Note: Due to the lack of foreseeable benefit to study participants, mentally incompetent participants will not be enrolled.

 - HIV infection documented by any licensed rapid HIV test or HIV enzyme or chemiluminescence immunoassay (E/CIA) test kit at any time prior to study entry and confirmed by a licensed Western blot or a second antibody test by a method other than the initial rapid HIV and/or E/CIA, or by HIV-1 antigen, plasma HIV-1 RNA viral assay.

 - On continuous antiretroviral therapy (ART defined below under Inclusion Criterion #5) for at least 24 months prior to screening.

 A reactive initial rapid test should be confirmed by either another type of rapid assay or an E/CIA that is based on a different antigen preparation and/or different test principle (e.g., indirect versus competitive), or a Western blot or a plasma HIV-1 RNA viral load.

-Note: Continuous ART prior to screening is defined as not missing more than 4 total days and never more than 2 consecutive days in the 3 months prior to screening.
+Note: Continuous ART prior to screening is defined as not missing more than 9 total days in the 3 months prior to screening.